moysis01/CreditcardFraudDetection/README.md

 4. **View the results:**

-The results, including logs and evaluation metrics, will be saved in the results.log file and displayed in the console.
+The progress results will be displayed on console, while performance results including evaluation metrics, will be saved in the results.log file.

-**Project Structure:**
-1. Description of Key Files and Directories:
-2. Dataset-Approved/: Contains the dataset file.
-3. utils/logger.py: Contains functions for logging output.
+## Project Structure

+The project is organized into several key directories and files, as described below:

+- **Dataset**: The dataset can be obtained from kaggle through the this link https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.

+- **utils/logger.py**: Contains functions for logging output to the console and files.
+This module plays a crucial role in monitoring the execution of the scripts.

-4. utils/plotter.py: Contains functions for plotting graphs and visualizations.
+- **utils/plotter.py**: Contains functions for plotting graphs and visualizations, which are essential for understanding the distribution of data and the performance of models.

-5. preprocessing/preprocess.py: Contains functions for data loading and preprocessing.
+- **preprocessing/preprocess.py**: Contains functions for data loading, cleaning, and preprocessing, including handling class imbalances through resampling techniques.

-6. models/classifiers.py: Contains functions for training and evaluating classifiers.
-7. models/ensemble.py: Contains functions for training and evaluating ensemble classifiers.
-8. main.py: The main script to run the project.
-9. classifiers_config.json: Configuration file for specifying classifiers , their parameters , crossvalidation and ensemble method.
+- **classifiers/classifier_init.py**: Responsible for initializing the classifiers based on the configurations provided in the `classifiers_config.json` file.

+- **classifiers/cv.py**: Manages cross-validation processes to evaluate model performance.

+- **classifiers/ensemble.py**: Handles the implementation of ensemble methods, combining multiple classifiers to improve prediction accuracy.

+- **classifiers/hypertuning.py**: Contains functions for hyperparameter tuning, optimizing model parameters to achieve the best possible performance.

+- **classifiers/train.py**: The main training module where models are trained, validated, and tested.

+- **classifiers/utils.py**: Utility functions used across different parts of the project, including data splitting, metric calculations, and more.

+- **nn_model/model.py**: Contains the implementation of a neural network model specifically designed for this project.

+- **main.py**: The main script that ties everything together, executing the entire workflow from data preprocessing to model evaluation.

+- **configs/config.json**: Configuration file where you can specify the classifiers, their parameters, cross-validation settings, ensemble methods, and resampling methods.